Getting in the Heads of Data Center Tenants

 Bo Bond.
 Image courtesy of Cushman & Wakefield

-“If one of my clients was looking at space today versus 10 years ago, the requirement for power is considerably greater,” said Bo Bond, executive managing director in Cushman & Wakefield’s Global Data Center Advisory Group.
+“If one of my clients was looking at space today versus 10 years ago, the requirement for power is considerably greater,” Bo Bond, executive managing director in Cushman & Wakefield’s Global Data Center Advisory Group, told Commercial Property Executive.

 Another thing that has shifted is preferences, or risk tolerance, surrounding forms of power.
-Tenants today might accept a less distributed form of power whereas previously the lineup of the redundancy of the mechanical and electrical systems was less distributed in nature.
-But now, as tenant platforms are more distributed, there are many ways to backup their systems, allowing for more redundancy tolerance for some clients, Bond explained.
+Tenants today might accept a less distributed form of power, since platforms allow for more ways to backup systems and more redundancy tolerance.
+Previously, redundancy of mechanical and electrical systems was less distributed in nature, Bond mentioned.

-Howard Berry, principal, national data center solutions, Avison Young, similarly noted redundancy as a top concern as some applications require strict uptime guarantees.
+Howard Berry, principal in charge of national data center solutions at Avison Young, similarly noted redundancy as a top concern as some applications require strict uptime guarantees.

 “Tenants expect their data center providers to prioritize reliability and invest in robust infrastructure, often opting for N+1 configurations to ensure seamless operations,” he said.